Although there are several types of carpet beetle the most common is the varied carpet beetle.

 (if no treatment necessary)

-(on day of appointment or after midday the day before)
+(on day of appointment or after midday the last working day before)